ismailakinkunmi/bookstore/README.md

 # BookStore

-## This app allow the users to addbook title, author name and select one among the referenced categories, It also feature dark and light switch modes
+## This app allow the users to add book title, author name and select one among the referenced categories, It also feature dark and light switch modes

 <https://www.loom.com/share/1cfd1c8279a04679980930d4030595d5>